Austerity urbanism: Definitions

 Recent episodes of austerity are often linked with neoliberalism, which is the latest form of capitalism.
 Its main idea is to restrict the power of public institutions as well as government spending and to give precedence to the market economy, in order to increase the role of the private sector in the society as well as maintain public sectors in good financial health.
 Given that the private sector is in charge in the neoliberal system, public expenditures are less likely to occur.
 This is what leading to austerity in bad economic times.

 Second, austerity urbanism is a type of urbanism that shows the repercussions of austerity.
 The critical situation of the economy has a significant effect on the development of cities.
 Investors, due to economic crisis and lack of attractive investment options, reduce the amount of money they invest in cities, leaving neighborhoods or entire cities worse off.
-In other words, an episode of austerity may leave municipalities with no alternative about the lack of investment of private actors, and create difficulties to manage the development of their cities.
+In other words, an episode of austerity may leave municipalities with no alternative but the lack of investment of private actors, and create difficulties to manage the development of their cities.
 Moreover, the possibility for actors from the private sector to withdraw at any moment puts municipalities in a position where they may not have the means to manage their urban development themselves.

 Finally, austerity urbanism happens when the private sector reduces its investment.
 Due to the lack of funds of the municipalities, neighborhoods are at risk of not receiving proper investment.
 At that point, individuals or local associations may take control and launch their own urban initiatives in places neglected by municipalities.
 This process often leads to attracting, once again, the private sector after those places have been reshaped for temporary use by the local community.
 In the meantime, the actions of local communities work as transitional uses before future developments.